Humanities Activities for Students: Why Trips To Art Galleries Should Be On Every Student’s Curriculum in 2024

 The fact is there are hundreds of ways to ‘read’ paintings and that is what art history is all about.
 There is no ‘right’ answer; the joy is in the looking, observing, thinking.
 In other words, in the appreciation.

-Interested in learning more about History of Art from Issy?
-Visit our sister platform, Minds Underground™, to take some of her art masterclasses, or book a consultation to discuss mentoring options.
+Visit our sister platform, Minds Underground™, to take some of our art masterclasses, or book a consultation to discuss mentoring options.

 Masterclass Examples: